This qualification has two stages, each comprising 120 credits.

 - Next, in Stage 2, you can complete your diploma with 30 credits of further CPCAB Level 5 study plus 90 credits of OU study or, alternatively, complete the diploma with 120 credits gained entirely from OU modules.

-We recommend that you study Stage 1 – the CPCAB Level 4 Diploma in Therapeutic Counselling – part-time over two years, at a local college before registering for this OU diploma.
+We recommend you study the CPCAB Level 4 Diploma in Therapeutic Counselling on a part-time basis over two years before registering for this OU diploma.

 The CPCAB diploma provides the basic theory and practice of counselling.
 You’ll explore different counselling approaches; and ethical, safe work with a diversity of clients.
 You’ll gain practical counselling experience as a trainee in a supervised placement; and undertake required personal therapy (or alternative personal development).
 For further information about this CPCAB course and where you can study it, see Entry requirements

 |You’ll study the following CPCAB course:|

 |CPCAB Level 4 Diploma in Therapeutic Counselling||120|

 In Stage 2 you can choose a CPCAB Level 5 Diploma (either Psychotherapeutic Counselling, or Cognitive Behavioural Therapeutic Skills and Theory), or an OU module that looks at mental health by focusing on the brain’s functions.
 You’ll then examine how different counselling approaches work with mental health, and finish with a choice of OU modules covering psychology, issues around death and dying and mental health in the community.